 While there is a distinct difference between deers and goats, some people still knowingly equate the two as being similar in symbolism.
-The same can be said with antelopes, moose and yaks.
+The same can be said with antelopes, moose, the elk and even yaks.

 The deer is known for it’s speed, light-footedness, endurance and a long lifespan.